raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 In this minimal interpretation, objects have a "contract" with other objects to respond to the methods in their "interface," and nothing else.
 No other guarantees are offered.

 It's hard to write "No other guarantees are offered" with a straight face.
-If we have an ordered collection, and we give it a method called `sort`, we are absolutely and positively implying that invoking this method sorts the collection. (`sorted` implies returning a sorted version of the collection in this naming styles.)
+If we have an ordered collection, and we give it a method called `sort`, we are absolutely and positively implying that invoking this method sorts the collection.[^sorted]

+[^sorted]: In this nomenclature, `.sort()` sorts an ordered collection in-place, while `.sorted()` returns a sorted version of the ordered collection.

 Objects are useless without offering some sort of domain-specific behaviour contract.
 So what we generally mean when we talk about an object's contract is not just the set of methods it responds to, but what behaviour another object can depend upon it following.

-What
+Now, what does it mean for another object to depend upon our object?
+Well, since all other objects can do is send messages and examine the return values, we mean that an object's contracted behaviour speaks only in terms of methods invoked and values returned.

+> An example of a behaviour contract would be something along the lines of: "If you start with an empty collection, `.push` the values 1, 3, and 2 in succession, `.sort` the collection, and then invoke `.join(', ')`, you will receive '1, 2, 3' in return."
+Examples like this are often encoded as unit tests, simultaneously documenting and validating the contract.

+This contract says nothing about whether the collection is implemented as a vector of contiguous memory addresses, a linked list, or even a mapping from position to value.
+It speaks to what another object may expect from our collection.

+Fair enough.
+Now how does this apply to state machines?

 ---